oblador/react-native-vector-icons/README.md

 // use createIconSet() with object parameter
 // or use positional parameters for compatibility with version <= 10: `createIconSet(glyphMap, fontFamily[, fontFile])` const Icon = createIconSet(glyphMap, {
    postScriptName: 'FontName',
-    fontFilename: 'font-name.ttf',
+   fontFileName: 'font-name.ttf',
    fontSource: require('../fonts/font-name.ttf') // optional, for dynamic loading.
 Can also be a local file uri.
 })
 ```